Keystroke: Alt+G, P from the Global menu.

 The GLOBAL version of the printer setup dialog affects only new documents.
 To make changes to the current document, you must use DOCUMENT: Printer Setup.

 Note: Be aware that there are two likely situations where you may want to print a document as opposed to embossing it.
 The first is to obtain a copy of your text document, and the second to obtain a print copy of your braille document - as often done by sighted braille proofreaders.
+In the latter case, you need to take care when setting up the Formatted Page Size.

 When you select the Printer Setup menu item from either the Global or Document menu, the following dialog displays.